kdahlhaus/pyflite/README.txt

 It is minimal, not documented very well, and meets my current needs.  :)

-The linux version is building.
+The linux version is building and works well.

 The cygwin version worked in 2006, but I have not tried in recently.
-If it does not work now, it's very likely that the linux version would work with a slight modificaiton.
+If it does not work now, it's very likely that the linux version would work with a slight modification.